Return to Index

 - Reserve a seat for your baby.
 You will be able to use the car seat on the train.

 - Dress your baby in comfortable clothing.
 You may want to have a few layers so that you can adjust his clothing depending on the temperature on board.

 - Arrive at the station early.
 This can reduce a lot of stress.

 - If you need your baby’s formula heated or refrigerated, talk to the train staff.
 They may be able to assist you.

-- If your baby cries, try holding him and walking down the aisles.
+- If your baby cries, try holding them and walking down the aisles.

-American Academy of Pediatrics.
 Travel safety tips.
 American Academy of Pediatrics website.
 Available at: http://www.aap.org/advocacy/releases/travelsafetytips.cfm.
-Updated June 2011.
-Accessed July 19, 2012.
+Updated June 2013.
+Accessed May 8, 2014.

 Traveling with a baby.
 Children’s Physician Network website.
 Available at: http://www.cpnonline.org/CRS/CRS/pa%5Ftravelai%5Fpep.htm.
 Updated June 16, 2010.
 Accessed July 19, 2012.